What Makes a Victim a Victim of Bullying?

 What makes a victim a victim of bullying?

 I really can’t speak for a bully, or know what goes on inside their mind; I speak as the victim, for the victims.

-I’ve lived an evasive, hidden life until about a year ago.
+I’ve lived an evasive, hidden life until about three years ago.
 I have slowly been coming out of my shell and opening up about the subject of bullying since.
-What made that change was a personal development book called The Compound Effect that I first read about a year ago.
+What made that change was a personal development book called The Compound Effect that I first read about three years ago.
 It delves into detail about the “why I do what I do,” and the bullying effect always kept coming back up on my list as the reason.

 Today’s post is based on what I think made me susceptible to becoming a victim of bullying.
 After doing some research on the Internet and comparing notes to that and my experience, there seems to be an underlying factor of the feeling of the lack of self-worth after being told I was worthless and would not amount to much by my father when I was a kid.
 And apparently that became evident on the outside because people could see I had changed.
 I went from being a happy, outgoing kid to a very depressed introvert.
 And it just got worse when I experienced my first bully.